-The pandemic of COVID-19 has brought a lot of uncertainty into our world.
+The pandemic has brought a lot of uncertainty into our world.
 Businesses have temporarily shuttered their stores as stay-at-home orders have been put into place at an accelerating rate.
 All of this has had the US economy in turmoil; unemployment reached an all-time high, and we’re all scrambling to figure out how to adapt.

 This seems pretty daunting, but it’s not all bad news for businesses.
 Some are actually flourishing in the face of COVID-19; grocery stores, delivery services, cleaning companies, and even drive-in movie theaters are finding their footing amongst the chaos.

 Your company doesn’t necessarily have to fall into these categories to stay afloat during this crisis.
 Big Leap is treading through this challenge alongside you.
 We understand the ever-changing nature of marketing and how vital it is to keep our eyes peeled for business trends, particularly during COVID-19.
 That’s why we’re sharing 4 business trends that have started to surface since the outbreak and tips on how you can adapt to these turbulent times.

 1. “Essential” Has A New Meaning